blackchip-org/lfs-rpm/README.md

     ./lfs 1a init

 Contexts are found in the `containers` directory.
-Each context has a `<stage>.pkg.txt` file that contains a list of spec files to build relative to the repository root.
+Each context has a `<stage>.pkg.txt` file that contains a list of source directories to build relative to the repository root.

 This command always attempts to remove the existing podman container.
 If work has already been done in a container, this work will be lost.
 It makes it easy